microsoft/dicom-server/docs/tutorials/use-dicom-web-standard-apis-with-c#.md

 ```c#
 DicomWebResponse response = await client.RetrieveInstanceAsync(studyInstanceUid, seriesInstanceUid, sopInstanceUId);
 ```
-This should only return the instance RedTriangle, validate that only one instance is returned and status code is OK.
+This should only return the instance RedTriangle.
+Validate that the response has a status code of OK and that the instance is returned.
-(Todo: How to validate both)

 ---
 ### Retrieve-metadata-of-a-single-instance-within-a-series-of-a-study